 This Edamame Spaghetti recipe was literally thrown together with leftovers in my kitchen.
 We are moving next week and living in transition until the home build is complete so I have to use up what we have in the fridge and freezer.
 It turned out delicious.
 The house LOVED it.
 Edamame is loaded with plant-based protein (25 grams per serving), fiber and iron.
 Explore Cuisine Organic Edamame Spaghetti is made from 100% organic ingredients and is vegan, gluten-free, non-GMO and kosher.
 Let’s get to the recipe!

 I had some green peppers I needed to use up so that is what I added to my recipe.
 It is nice to have a crunch with this dish so you can use any bell pepper and even some pine nuts or zucchini.
-I just sauted my peppers in some olive oil and garlic until cooked down a bit.
+I just sauted my peppers in some coconut oil and garlic until cooked down a bit.

 Tip: When cooking down spinach remember that spinach holds a lot of water.
 I used fresh spinach and rinsed.
 Then I drain and blot as much water out as possible.
 Cook down in olive oil.
 It just takes a moment or two so don’t overcook.
 Then I drizzle with some lemon juice and take it from the pan and lay it out on a paper towel lined cookie sheet and cool a tad before grabbing more paper towels to absorb the water still remaining in the cooked spinach.

 The picture above is the final step.
 Put all of your cooked ingredients back together in a large pan or wok.
 I have cooked chicken breast, cooked spinach and sauted green peppers and minced garlic.
 Add the cooked and drained Edamame Spaghetti noodles and toss.
 Drizzle more lemon as you toss.
 Plate it and top with grated parmesan cheese.